libretro/docs/docs/guides/install-android.md

 Since RetroArch 1.19.1, if you skip the methods in the sub-sections below, the app may either fail to install without warning or display the message “App not installed.”
 This issue appears to affect some Android versions and hardware configurations, but not all.
 For example, the current RetroArch APK may fail to install on the standard Android version without following these methods, while it may succeed on the current Android TV version.

+If you get "App not installed" your version of Play Protect may have a bug that prevents you from using the feature.[1]
+If so, use Method 2—disable Google Play Protect to permit blocked APK installs.

 ##### Method 1: Selecting ‘Install anyway’ in the Google Play Protect popup

 When you tap "Install" for the APK, Google Play Protect runs a security scan and displays options similar to those shown below: